Am I Eligible for Food Benefits?

-The Food and Nutrition Program in North Carolina (FNS), formerly known as food stamps, can help struggling families buy the food they need.
-Benefits are provided on a debit card and are accepted at most grocery stores.
-MANNA staff and volunteers are available to check your eligibility and complete your application or recertification; you can also apply directly at your county’s Department of Social Services.
+SNAP can help people struggling with food insecurity buy the food they need.
+Benefits are provided on an Electronic Benefits (EBT) card, which is similar to a debit card, and are accepted at most grocery stores and food retailers.
+MANNA staff and volunteers can help you determine your eligibility and complete your application or recertification over the phone.
+You can also apply directly at your county’s Department of Social Services (DSS).

-To receive FNS benefits, you need to meet certain income and other guidelines.
-View crrent income limits below.
+The maximum benefit amount for households receiving Food and Nutrition Services increased for the period of Oct.
+1, 2022 through Sept.
+30, 2023.
+To receive SNAP benefits, you need to meet certain income criteria and other guidelines.
+View current income limits below:

-*Most FNS households will fall under the 200% categorical eligibility.
+*Most SNAP households fall under the 200% Maximum Gross Income Limit.

 Categorically eligible households are not subject to the resource, gross, and net income limits.
 Non-categorically eligible households are subject to resource, gross, and net income limits.
 Non-categorically eligible households that contain specified individuals are only subject to the resource and net income limits.

 Here’s how you can check the availability of your benefits: